kwf37/JSwave/README.md

 -   As a first pass, we will mimic the layout and ui of GTKwave (http://gtkwave.sourceforge.net/)

 -   Example VCD files are in the `examples/` directory and should be run using GTKwave to see sample output

+-   ipcMain and ipcRenderer are convenient classes for implementing main process and renderer process communication.